 Pigs are killed when they reach a certain weight too and this is to prevent boar taint, a smell given off by some pork from fully grown male pigs when cooked.
 Some countries castrate male pigs to avoid this issue but Ireland and the UK don’t appear to.
 It would seem that in Ireland we managed the situation by slaughtering pigs as adolescents instead (source: independent.ie)

 A chicken in a conventional broiler chicken farm lives for just 38 days before being sent to slaughter.
-So a broiler chick born today will be gone by Hallowe’en.
 Chickens on Organic Farms get to live a bit longer, 81 days and laying chickens longer again at 72 weeks.
 Male chicks from egg-laying hens don’t even get that far, they’re killed the day they’re born.
 This is because they don’t grow fast enough to be worth fattening for meat.
 This happens on all egg farms whether they’re organic, free-range or conventional.
 It is hoped that sexing of sperm in the future can eliminate this practice by preventing male chicks from being born to egg-layers.

 Conventional pig farms rear pigs in pens which, depending on the number of pigs and age, can be as small as 1sqm per grown pig.
 Pigs in conventional farms can’t be exposed to noise levels over 85 decibels, which is about the same as the noise of a motorcycle 25 ft away.
 It is customary to cut the teeth of piglets to prevent them injuring other pigs.
 Some say this behaviour is down to the unnaturalness of their living conditions and I’m told, doesn’t occur with ‘free-range’ habitats.
 I put the term ‘free-range’ in inverted commas because the term ‘free-range pork’ does not have any legal status in Ireland and should only really be used in conjunction with poultry or eggs in this country.
 Unfortunately I couldn’t find much detail on the required living conditions of organic pork but most of the suppliers of organic pork I found give some information on how they’re animals live.

-Most of us are horrified at the density of conventional (battery) poultry farms who have a ‘stocking density’ of 17 – 19 birds per square metre and imagine that free-range is a world away from that, with birds free to roam as they please.
+Most of us are horrified at the ‘stocking density’ of 17 – 19 birds per square metre on conventional (battery) poultry farms and imagine that free-range is a world away from that, with birds free to roam as they please.
 In reality to use the label ‘free-range’ on chicken meat or eggs in Ireland farms only have to keep density to less than 13 birds per m2 and ensure that they have had continuous daytime access to open-air runs for at least half of their life time.
 ‘Traditional free range’ chicken or eggs have a ‘stocking rate’ of 12 birds per m2 and be allowed continual access to outside while eggs and birds labelled as ‘free range – total freedom’ have to be free to roam, (source: Dept of Agriculture).
 I couldn’t find information online on the stocking rates and habitats for organic chicken but an organic farmer friend advised me that, for meat, it’s 10 birds per square metre, plus outdoor access of 4 birds per square metre and for egg layers it’s 6 birds per square metre, plus outdoor access of 4 birds per square metre.
 Also beak clipping, a regular occurrence on conventional and most free-range farms, is disallowed on organic farms.

 The Better Choice